Irrfan Khan: Personal life

 On 23 February 1995, Khan married writer and fellow NSD graduate Sutapa Sikdar.
-They have two sons, actor Babil and Ayan.
+They had two sons, actor Babil and Ayan.

 In 2012, he changed the spelling of his first name from "Irfan" to "Irrfan"; he said he liked the sound of the extra "r" in his name.
 He later dropped "Khan" from his name because according to a 2016 interview, he wanted his work and not his lineage to define him.

-Death
+Illness and death

 In March 2018, he announced on Twitter that he had been diagnosed with neuroendocrine cancer.
 He sought treatment in the UK for a year, and returned to India in February 2019.

-Khan was admitted to Mumbai's Kokilaben Dhirubhai Ambani Hospital on 28 April 2020, where he started receiving treatment for a colon infection caused by the disease, but only to die the next day, at 53 years old.
+Khan was admitted to Mumbai's Kokilaben Dhirubhai Ambani Hospital on 28 April 2020, where he started receiving treatment for a colon infection caused by the disease, but in course of the treatment, he died the next day, at the age of 53.
 His mother Saeeda Begum, aged 93, had died just four days prior in Jaipur.

 Film personalities and literary figures around the globe paid tributes online upon the news of his death.
 Khan was buried at the Versova Kabristan in Mumbai and his last rites were performed by his sons.